mysticalmuse11/Birthday-Party-Planner-Los-Angeles/README.md

-# Singing Schools in Toronto Article Website
+# Birthday Party Planner Article Website

-This project contains a simple HTML webpage that provides comprehensive <a href=https://eventsbymala.com/birthday-party-planner-los-angeles/>Birthday Party Planner Los Angeles</a> tips and includes a call to action for Party PLanner from Events By Mala.
+This project contains a simple HTML webpage that provides comprehensive <a href=https://eventsbymala.com/birthday-party-planner-los-angeles/>Birthday Party Planner</a> tips and includes a call to action for Party PLanner from Events By Mala.

 ## Table of Contents